pagkly/Zed/Investopedia3/Supply Chain Management (SCM) What You Need to Know.md

 Supply Chain Management (SCM): What You Need to Know
 ## What Is Supply Chain Management (SCM)?

-Supply chain management is the management of the [flow of goods and services](https://www.investopedia.com/terms/h/hifo.asp) and includes all processes that transform raw materials into final products.
+Supply chain management is the management of the [[flow of goods and services]](https://www.investopedia.com/terms/h/hifo.asp) and includes all processes that transform raw materials into final products.
 It involves the active streamlining of a business's supply-side activities to maximize customer value and gain a competitive advantage in the marketplace.

-SCM represents an effort by suppliers to develop and implement supply chains that are as efficient and economical as possible.
-[Supply chains](https://www.investopedia.com/terms/s/supplychain.asp) cover everything from production to product development to the information systems needed to direct these undertakings.
+SCM represents an effort by suppliers to develop and implement supply chains that are as efficient and economical as possible. [[Supply chains]](https://www.investopedia.com/terms/s/supplychain.asp) cover everything from production to product development to the information systems needed to direct these undertakings.

 #### Explaining Supply Chain Management (SCM)

 ## How Supply Chain Management Works

-Typically, SCM attempts to centrally control or link the production, shipment, and [distribution of a product](https://www.investopedia.com/terms/d/distribution-management.asp).
+Typically, SCM attempts to centrally control or link the production, shipment, and [[distribution of a product]](https://www.investopedia.com/terms/d/distribution-management.asp).
 By managing the supply chain, companies are able to cut excess costs and deliver products to the consumer faster.
-This is done by keeping tighter control of internal inventories, internal production, [distribution](https://www.investopedia.com/terms/d/distribution.asp), sales, and the [inventories](https://www.investopedia.com/terms/i/inventory.asp) of company vendors.
+This is done by keeping tighter control of internal inventories, internal production, [[distribution]](https://www.investopedia.com/terms/d/distribution.asp), sales, and the [[inventories]](https://www.investopedia.com/terms/i/inventory.asp) of company vendors.

 SCM is based on the idea that nearly every product that comes to market results from the efforts of various organizations that make up a supply chain.
 Although supply chains have existed for ages, most companies have only recently paid attention to them as a value-add to their operations.

-In SCM, the [supply chain manager](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) coordinates the [logistics](https://www.investopedia.com/terms/l/logistics.asp) of all aspects of the supply chain which consists of five parts:
+In SCM, the [[supply chain manager]](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) coordinates the [logistics](https://www.investopedia.com/terms/l/logistics.asp) of all aspects of the supply chain which consists of five parts:

 -   The plan or strategy
 -   The source (of raw materials or services)